NaomiProject/Naomi/CONTRIBUTING.md

 Someone on the core team is active at most times, expect some sort of response within 24 hours, but please be patient.
 If a maintainer does not have the knowledge needed for said issue or pull request they will direct attention to another that does.
 This shows the submitter that the issue or PR is being looked at.

-Do note: After feedback has been given and required a response from the submitter, we expect responses within two weeks.
+Do note: After feedback has been given and requires a response from the submitter, we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.

 If everything up to this point has been done correctly but your PR has not been approved or merged, here are some things to look out for.

-* Double check that everything was done correctly.
+* Double-check that everything was done correctly.
 * Reference the status label for the PR, this can give you information that might tell you what's wrong.
 * Make sure you have signed the CLA and your code has been reviewed by at least one maintainer.

-By all means if none of this applies and everything is in order, please reach out to one of the core team and we will be happy to look into what the issue is.
+By all means, if none of this applies and everything is in order, please reach out to one of the core team and we will be happy to look into what the issue is.

 # Community

- Naomi is always looking to grow its community whether you are a developer or someone who has interest in the project.
-You can join our [forum](https://community.projectnaomi.com) to talk with others as well as spread the work about Naomi.
+ Naomi is always looking to grow its community whether you are a developer or someone who has an interest in the project.
+You can join our [forum](https://community.projectnaomi.com) to talk with others as well as spread the word about Naomi.
 Every small step leads Naomi in the right direction.